FormalIngenieroniel/AWS-web-ETL/README.md

 This project implements a data analytics architecture for the Sakila movie rental database using AWS services.
 It features ETL processes in AWS Glue for incremental data ingestion, transformation, and loading into a data lake in S3 as Parquet files.

 Data is queryable via AWS Athena, with automated schema detection using Glue Crawlers and orchestration via Glue Workflows.
 A modified web application allows inserting new rentals into the Sakila RDS database, triggering updates to the analytics system.
-The architecture supports continuous deployment with unit tests, managing resources programmatically via boto3.
+The architecture supports continuous deployment with unit tests, managing resources programmatically.

 ---